Luciano Leandro

-Luciano Gomes Leandro (born 1 February 1966 in Brazil) is a Brazilian football manager.
+Luciano Gomes Leandro (born 1 February 1966 in Brazil) is a Brazilian professional football manager and former player.

 Career

 Leandro started enjoying football after seeing his brother become a professional footballer.

 Despite being told that he was signing for a Malaysian team, Leandro arrived in Indonesia in 1995, where he chose to play for PSM Makassar.
 One of the factors which caused him to stay in Indonesia were the beaches, which he enjoyed.

 After retiring, he opened a hotel in Brazil named the Hotel Makassar, which serves Makassar specialties inside its restaurant.